pathminder/pathminder.github.io/_skills/climb.md

 If you fail your Climb check by 4 or less, you fail to stop the character's fall but don't lose your grip on the wall.
 If you fail by 5 or more, you fail to stop the character's fall and begin falling as well.

 **Haul Character:** You can use a rope to haul a character upward (or lower a character) through sheer strength.
 You can lift double your maximum load in this manner.

+## Skill Unlocks

+If you have the [Signature Skill](/feats/signature-skill/) feat, the rogue's edge ability, or another ability that grants you the skill unlocks for this skill, you gain access to the following abilities when you have sufficient ranks.

+**5 Ranks:** You are no longer denied your Dexterity bonus when climbing.

+**10 Ranks:** You gain a natural climb speed (but not the +8 racial bonus on Climb checks) of 10 feet, but only on surfaces with a Climb DC of 20 or lower.

+**15 Ranks:** You gain a natural climb speed (but not the +8 racial bonus on Climb checks) equal to your base speed on surfaces with a Climb DC of 20 or lower, and of 10 feet on all other surfaces.

+**20 Ranks:** You gain a natural climb speed equal to your base speed on all surfaces.
+If you have both hands free, you gain a +8 racial bonus on Climb checks.